Jason-xu96/AIBO-Chatbot/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Reference for creating the basic structure of the message app, all the rest (e.g. algorithm, style)

 Please make sure you have Node >= 8.10 and npm >= 5.6 before running the app.

 ## Available Scripts